Why Private Practice

 I offered to help someone who is writing a manuscript about opening and maintaining a private practice.
 I decided to share his questions and my responses. (it was so fun and helpful to reflect)

 Name: Jacquie Drury

 What prompted you to start a mental health private practice?

 So many reasons!
 I knew early on that self-care would be the single most important factor in my effectiveness as a counselor.
-I love this work and want a sustainable path.
+I love this work and wanted a sustainable path.
 I do my best work when I am consistently tending to my own well-being.
-Unfortunately, most community mental health agencies aren’t setup to prioritize and support their provider’s optimal well-being.
-I also want the freedom to work with people who might not qualify for (or desire to work within the framework of) a mental health diagnosis.
+Unfortunately, most community mental health agencies aren’t designed to prioritize and support their provider’s well-being.
+I also wanted the freedom to work with people who might not qualify for (or desire to work within the framework of) a mental health diagnosis.

 What do you enjoy most about private practice?

 I greatly enjoy the people I work with!
 Each day looks and feels different.
 I can never fully prepare for what people walk through the door with.
 I learn so much and feel humbled each day.

 The ebb and flow of busyness can be nerve-racking!
 Many factors contribute to this.
 For example, the summer months are slower for many practices since people take more vacations during these months.
 Private practitioners rely on their per session rate as their core source of revenue.
 It’s not like being paid a consistent, reliable salary.
 This makes financial planning more difficult.

 What has been some challenges in owning and operating a private practice?